• Skip to primary navigation

 Berry Filling

-Strawberries, blueberries, blackberries, raspberries, mulberries, boysenberries, tayberries and more are all welcome.
-This recipe is an equal berry opportunity galette!
-Use a single kind or a mix.
+Strawberries, blueberries, blackberries, raspberries, mulberries, boysenberries, tayberries and more are welcome — this is truly an equal-opportunity berry galette.
+Use a single variety or create your own mix.

-Most berries can be cooked whole except larger ones, like strawberries, should be sliced.
+Most berries can be left whole.
+Larger berries, like strawberries, should be halved or sliced.

 Variations